cardano-foundation/CIPs/CIP-0036/README.md

 Recall: Cardano uses the UTXO model so to completely associate a wallet's balance with a voting key (i.e. including enterprise addresses), we would need to associate every payment key to a voting key individually.
 Although there are attempts at this (see [CIP-0008]), the resulting data structure is a little excessive for on-chain metadata (which we want to keep small)

-Given the above, we choose to only associate staking keys with voting keys.
+Given the above, we choose to associate staking credentials with voting keys.
+At the moment, the only supported staking credential is a staking key.
 Since most Cardano wallets only use base addresses for Shelley wallet types, in most cases this should perfectly match the user's wallet.

 The voting power that is associated with each delegated voting key is derived from the user's total voting power as follows.